 As a friend or a family member, you’re not responsible for their behavior.
 You may be trying to change them, and might feel like it’s your job or responsibility, but the truth is that no one can change another person’s core beliefs or values.

 You also have no control over what happens in other people’s lives.
-There’s nothing to do about it except for waiting patiently until this person learns how to deal with their issues rather than inflicting them on others who care about them.
+There’s nothing to do about it except wait patiently until this person learns how to deal with their issues rather than inflicting them on others who care about them.

 5. Remind Yourself It’s Not Your Problem to Fix.